-Asthma is a distressing, and potentially dangerous condition that is caused by obstruction of the airways due to inflammation.
+Asthma is a distressing and potentially dangerous condition that is caused by obstruction of the airways due to inflammation.
 Anxiety is a mental health condition that causes worries and stress, along with physical symptoms that can cause further anxiety.

 Anxiety Does Not Cause Asthma

-- Hyperventilation – Anxiety changes breathing habits.
+- Hyperventilation Anxiety changes breathing habits.
 Many studies have shown that hyperventilation, whether it's caused by a disorder (like anxiety) or no disorder at all, appears to increase the likelihood of an asthma attack.
 So those with anxiety that may be more prone to hyperventilating may be unintentionally forcing their own attack symptoms.

-- Inflammation – Stress can lead to inflammation.
+- Inflammation Stress can lead to inflammation.
 Asthma is the inflammation of airways.
 It's unlikely that stress causes the inflammation that leads to asthma, but it's possible that stress makes it harder to control inflammation when your asthma symptoms are acting up.

-- Muscle Constriction – Muscle constriction is also very common with anxiety.
+- Muscle Constriction Muscle constriction is also very common with anxiety.
 Muscle constriction can lead to tighter chest and other issues that may trigger asthma.

 Asthma Can Also Cause Anxiety

-How to Control Asthma From Anxiety
+How to Control Asthma When you Have Anxiety